[Product Operating Excellence] How Effective Is Your Product Operating Model?

 Josh Berman

-With over a decade of experience working alongside product leaders in the IT, strategic portfolio management, and collaboration space, Josh serves as Head of Product Marketing for Dragonboat.
+Josh is a veteran product marketer with over a decade of experience working alongside product leaders in the IT, strategic portfolio management, and collaboration space.

 All Posts